gateio/gateapi-php/docs/Api/SpotApi.md

 > \GateApi\Model\SpotAccountBook[] listSpotAccountBook($currency, $from, $to, $page, $limit, $type, $code)

-Query account book.
+Query spot account transaction history

-Record query time range is not allowed to exceed 30 days.
-The maximum number of pages when searching data using limit&page paging function is 100,0, that is, limit * (page - 1) <= 100,0.
+Record query time range cannot exceed 30 days.
+When using limit&page pagination to retrieve data, the maximum number of pages is 100,000, that is, limit * (page - 1) <= 100,000.

 ### Example